goto/optimus/docs/docs/client-guide/configuration.md

   - **scheduler_version** to define the scheduler version.
 More detail is explained [here](defining-scheduler-version.md).
 - You can put any other project configurations which can be used in job specifications.

+### Preset (since v0.10.0)

+Window preset can be configured within the specified project.
+Preset allows for easier usage of window configuration.
+For more information, please refer to [this page](../concepts/intervals-and-windows.md).

 ## Namespaces
 - Name should be unique in the project.
 - You can put any namespace configurations which can be used in specifications.